rahullym/restq/AMPLIFY_DEPLOYMENT.md

 5. Select your repository and branch (usually `main`)
 6. Click **"Next"**

+### Important: Enable SSR Support

+**Amplify will automatically detect Next.js and enable SSR**, but you need to ensure:

+1. **Service Role**: During app creation, Amplify will prompt you to create or select an IAM service role
+   - If creating a new role, Amplify will automatically configure it with necessary permissions
+   - This role is required for SSR compute resources
+   - **Make sure to create/select a service role** - SSR won't work without it

+2. **Framework Detection**: Amplify should automatically detect Next.js
+   - If it doesn't, make sure `package.json` has `"next"` in dependencies
+   - The `amplify.yml` file will be used for build configuration

+3. **Compute Resources**: After deployment, verify SSR is enabled:
+   - Go to **App settings** → **General**
+   - Check that **"Compute"** section shows SSR is enabled

 ## Step 4: Configure Build Settings

 Amplify should automatically detect `amplify.yml`.
 If not, you can manually configure: